KhronosGroup/glTF/specification/2.0/README.md

 # Appendix C: Spline Interpolation

-Animations in glTF support two kinds of spline interpolations: `CUBICSPLINE` and `CATMULLROMSPLINE`.
+Animations in glTF support spline interpolation with a cubic spline.

-## Cubic Spline

 The keyframes of a cubic spline in glTF have input and output values where each input value corresponds to three output values: in-tangent, spline vertex, and out-tangent.